daniel-schwarzenbach/FiveKnights/Docs/Senpai.md

 ## How it works

-App loads scenes from the load functions
+The app loads scenes via load functions.

-Every Scene consists of Asset, Entities and Systems.
-An Entity meanwhile consist of multiple Components that get updated by the Systems.
+Every scene consists of assets, entities, and systems.
+An entity, in turn, consists of multiple components that are updated by the systems.

 ![Senpai Engine](./pics/ECSSystem.jpg)